 We were quite limited with time in Amsterdam as we’re there only for a weekend but we’ve managed to visit less touristy parts as well.
-Actually it’s essential part of our city breaks.
+Actually it’s essential part of our city breaks and this time we picked Jordaan and De Pijp.
 We always stroll around less known corners and try to find something which doesn’t make 10 must see places in given city.
-Taking a moment in those places gives you access to daily life of local people and let you feel authentic vibe.
+Taking a moment in this places gives you access to daily life of local people and let you feel authentic vibe.

 Jordaan is a district in the West of Amsterdam divided from city centre with nothing else than a canal of course.
 Jordan is a bit hippie, beloved by artists and what comes with it, it’s in fashion.
 Property prices are skyrocketing but we don’t wonder we would happily leave there ourselves.
 The minute you cross over to Jordaan you feel like in different Amsterdam.
 Hoard of tourists suddenly dwindle and quirky pubs are full of local residents.
 It was a nice hot weekend when we visited Amsterdam and many locals where just chilling on sofas, armchairs or little tables just in front of their houses.